wal-g/wal-g/docs/PostgreSQL.md

 WAL-G backup-push allows for two data streaming options:

 1. Running directly on the database server as the postgres user, wal-g can read the database files from the filesystem.
-This option allows for high performance, and extra capabilities, like Delta backups.
+This option allows for high performance, and extra capabilities, like partial restore or Delta backups.

 For uploading backups to S3 in streaming option 1, the user should pass in the path containing the backup started by Postgres as in: